Qu’Appelle River Watershed Updates

 Summary of watershed condition and operation plan

-• Last Mountain Lake is high this spring, sitting about 34 cm above its summer operating range.
-The lake has reached its peak and is now receding slowly.
+- Last Mountain Lake is high this spring, sitting about 28 cm above the top of its summer operating range.
+The lake is receding slowly even with the Craven structure fully open.

 Buffalo Pound Lake

-• There is currently 5 m3/s outflow from the Buffalo Pound Lake.
+- There is currently 2.0 m3/s outflow from Buffalo Pound Lake.

 Wascana Lake

-• The water level of the Wascana Lake at Marina is at 570.56 m this morning.
+- The water level of the Wascana Lake at Marina is at 570.56 m this morning, slightly above the required summer target elevation as a result of recent rain.

 Craven – Last Mountain Lake

-• Release: about 16.6 m3/s to the Qu’Appelle River from the Last Mountain Lake.
+- Outflow: about 15.6 m3/s to the Qu’Appelle River from the Last Mountain Lake

-• Inflow from the northern tributaries to Last Mountain Lake—Lanigan Creek and Saline Creek—is about 18 m³/s.
-Although flows have been receding since early May, they remain well above normal for this time of year.
+- Inflow from the northern tributaries to Last Mountain Lake—Lanigan Creek and Saline Creek—is about 4 m³/s.
+Although small and receding, these flows remain well above normal for this time of year.

 Pasqua – Echo Lake